gvwilson/thirdbit/src/fiction/bear/index.md

 "He was the richest animal in the world," Dolly sighed.
 "When the dogs started dying,
-Edward bought all the medicine he could, but nothing worked.
+Eddard bought all the medicine he could, but nothing worked.
 In the end, when he was sick,
 he had the rest set aside to build a school for the Gifted in the capital, the one that Mope went to.